School of Nursing

-Faculty recommendations, in writing, are developed to assist students meet individual learning needs and course objectives must be in writing.
+Faculty recommendations, in writing, are developed to assist students to meet individual learning needs and course objectives.
 Failure to comply with faculty recommendations will result in further actions (jeopardy, suspension, deceleration, termination).

-Jeopardy status is defined as a cumulative G.P.A. of less than 2.5 for undergraduate students, 3.0 for graduate students, failure in the clinical laboratory of failure of a required course.
+Jeopardy status is defined as a cumulative GPA of less than 2.50 for undergraduate students, 3.00 for graduate students, failure of the clinical component or failure of a required course.
 Jeopardy will be recommended for any of the following circumstances:

 - Undergraduate students who receive a grade less than C+ in a required course